tapparelj/gr-lora_sdr/README.md

+# This branch is experimental and is a work in progress
 ## Summary
 This is the fully-functional GNU Radio software-defined radio (SDR) implementation of a LoRa transceiver with all the necessary receiver components to operate correctly even at very low SNRs.
 This work has been conducted at the Telecommunication Circuits Laboratory, EPFL.